List of Jennifer Aniston performances

-Following The Break-Up, Aniston starred in commercially successful films including Marley & Me (2008), He's Just Not That Into You (2009), The Bounty Hunter (2010), and Wanderlust (2012).
-In Marley & Me (2008), she starred as newlywed Jenny Grogan opposite Owen Wilson, based on the memoir of the same name by John Grogan.
-The film grossed $247.8 million at the box office, and she received two national nominations including the Kids' Choice Awards for Favorite Movie Actress.
+Aniston had further commercially successful films including Marley & Me (2008), He's Just Not That Into You (2009), and The Bounty Hunter (2010).
 In 2010, she appeared as a guest star on the sitcom Cougar Town alongside former Friends co-star Courteney Cox.
-In 2014, Aniston starred in Daniel Barnz's drama Cake, with her role highly praised by some critics.
-She received numerous awards and nominations for her dramatic performance, including nominations for a Golden Globe and a Screen Actors Guild Award, and she won the Montecito Award at the Santa Barbara International Film Festival.
-In 2019, she starred in the web television drama series The Morning Show, for which she is also the executive producer.
-For her performance in The Morning Show, she was nominated for a Golden Globe.
+In 2014, Aniston starred in Daniel Barnz's drama Cake, with her role earning critical acclaim.
+She received nominations for a Golden Globe and a Screen Actors Guild Award.
+In 2019, she began starring in the Apple TV+ drama series The Morning Show, for which she is also an executive producer.
+For her performance in it, she was nominated for a Golden Globe.

 Aside from acting, Aniston has directed three films including Room 10, Burma: It Can't Wait, and Five.
 She has also appeared in several music videos, video games, and theatrical plays.
 Along with Brad Pitt and Brad Grey, former CEO of Paramount Pictures, Aniston founded the film production company Plan B Entertainment in 2002; she and Grey withdrew in 2005.
 In 2008, Aniston and Kristin Hahn co-founded the production company Echo Films.